raycast/extensions/extensions/pip/README.md

 - To use this extension in browsers, you need to turn on Developer Mode and tick the box in Developer: Allow JavaScript from Apple Events.

-- To use PiP just run the Toggle Pip command when you're watching to an HTML5/IINA video (Note: You need to interact with the video once.
-If it's autoplaying just pause and play again)
+- ~~To use PiP just run the Toggle Pip command when you're watching to an HTML5/IINA video (Note: You need to interact with the video once.
+If it's autoplaying just pause and play again)~~

-- Also, when you call this command repeatedly, you need to make sure that you have manually clicked on the video element in the browser page before each run (this is a limitation from browsers)
+- ~~Also, when you call this command repeatedly, you need to make sure that you have manually clicked on the video element in the browser page before each run (this is a limitation from browsers)~~

+- I solved the above two problems by a hacker way to simulate pressing the keyboard (F1 by default) in a Chromium based browser for automated picture-in-picture or full screen mode.
+If there is a conflict with the keystrokes, please select another keystroke or No Simulate in the extension settings.

 ✨ **How to Allow JavaScript from Apple Events** ✨